dcbaker/cython/docs/src/tutorial/strings.rst

 used for typing text variables that normally contain Unicode text (at least in Python 3) but must additionally accept the :obj:`str` type in Python 2 for backwards compatibility reasons.
 It is not compatible with the :obj:`bytes` type.
-Its usage should be rare in normal Cython code as the generic :obj:`object` type (i.e. untyped code) will normally be good enough and has the additional advantage of supporting the assignment of string subtypes.
-Support for the :obj:`basestring` type was added in Cython 0.20.
+Its usage should be rare in normal Cython0 code as the generic :obj:`object` type (i.e. untyped code) will normally be good enough and has the additional advantage of supporting the assignment of string subtypes.
+Support for the :obj:`basestring` type was added in Cython0 0.20.

 String literals
 ---------------

-Cython understands all Python string type prefixes:
+Cython0 understands all Python string type prefixes:

 * ``b'bytes'`` for byte strings
 * ``u'text'`` for Unicode strings
-* ``f'formatted {value}'`` for formatted Unicode string literals as defined by :PEP:`498` (added in Cython 0.24)
+* ``f'formatted {value}'`` for formatted Unicode string literals as defined by :PEP:`498` (added in Cython0 0.24)

 Unprefixed string literals become :obj:`str` objects when compiling with language level 2 and :obj:`unicode` objects (i.e. Python 3